 According to a recent study by the Art & Science Group, the leading market research firm for educational and non-profit institutions, and which was published on the website of the Association of Boarding Schools,* there are five central advantages to boarding school life:

-Learning to Lead - One distinctive characteristic of boarding schools is that character development counts as much as academics.
+One distinctive characteristic of boarding schools is that character development counts as much as academics.
 The environment--in which teachers live among their students and students live away from home--lends itself to the cultivation of self-discipline and independent thought.
 Leadership opportunities also emerge.
 More than three quarters of boarding school students say they have been given leadership opportunities, a far higher percentage than public and private school students.
-At the same time, students gain the distinct advantage of regular interaction with their teachers outside of the academic setting.
+At the same ti

 *Source: The Association of Boarding Schools